Visit the Gibson Factory in Bozeman Montana

 Finishing

-Guitarists around the world have been playing Gibson acoustic guitars for over a century, helping define music genres such as folk strummers and hard rock ballads.
+Guitarists worldwide have played Gibson acoustic guitars for over a century, helping define music genres such as folk strummers and hard rock ballads.
 From folk to hard rock ballads, these instruments have shaped generations of guitarists and still do today.

-As one might expect, there are multiple steps involved in crafting a Gibson acoustic guitar.
+As one might expect, multiple steps are involved in crafting a Gibson acoustic guitar.
 Each step must be meticulously done for an instrument that sounds as beautiful as it looks – an exacting process!

-The initial step in building a guitar is carefully selecting the wood for use.
+The initial step in building a guitar is carefully selecting the wood.
 Once chosen, it’s carefully cut into the desired shape before being glued on top and polished until perfect.
-Finally, multiple coats of nitro-cellulose lacquer are sprayed over everything – this requires several passes with great skill before each coat curing between each application.
+Finally, multiple coats of nitro-cellulose lacquer are sprayed over everything – this requires several passes with great skill before each coat cures between each application.

-Once an acoustic guitar is finished, it undergoes a final inspection and tuning by a Gibson employee before being packed up and sent off to musicians around the world.
+Once an acoustic guitar is finished, it undergoes a final inspection and tuning by a Gibson employee before being packed up and sent off to musicians worldwide.

 Gibson acoustic guitars are known for their impeccable craftsmanship, which is one of the reasons why so many artists choose Gibson to craft their instruments.

-Gibson plans to expand their Bozeman, Montana acoustic factory to meet growing demand.
+Gibson plans to expand their Bozeman, Montana, acoustic factory to meet growing demand.
 This expansion will create between 100 and 200 additional jobs.
+Read this news article by Gibson.

 Gibson also manufactures electric guitars at its Bozeman facility, in addition to acoustic models.
 These include Les Paul, SG, Flying V, and Explorer models.